Kotlin/kotlin-by-example/examples/07_Delegation/02_DelegatedProperties.md

 # Delegated Properties

-Kotlin provides a mechanism of [delegated properties](http://kotlinlang.org/docs/reference/delegated-properties.html) that allow delegating the calls of the property `set` and `get` methods to a certain object.
+Kotlin provides a mechanism of [delegated properties](http://kotlinlang.org/docs/reference/delegated-properties.html) that allows delegating the calls of the property `set` and `get` methods to a certain object.
 The delegate object in this case should have the method `getValue`.
 For mutable properties, you'll also need `setValue`.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">